BLUE COLLAR BUILD OFF RULES

 – You are allowed to outsource some of the build and accept donations, within reason.
 For example, if you need something welded, and you don’t have a welder, you can take it to a friend and let him do it for free or a shop and have them do it.
 KEEP YOUR RECEIPT.
 Do not abuse this or you may be disqualified.
 For example, if you have a buddy that is a painter, and he “donates” a $5,000 paint job, that is not acceptable.
 Remember, this build off is about what an average builder can do with average tools and average resources.

 – Some teams are going to have more experience than others.
 Some will have more resources than others, and some may have more parts than others.
 This build off is not about what parts are on your bike, or how shiny they are.
 It is about your creativity and what you did to make your bike bad ass with whatever limitations you had.
+Your bike is not being judged against the other bikes, but rather your FINISHED bike is judged against what you STARTED with.
+That is how you win.

 – Use your common sense… If you think something you want to do may be constituted as cheating, it probably is.
 You will likely be disqualified.